 - There are different methods to map from the intermediate to the final object: - 1.
 Take the surface normal $\mathbf{n}(x,y,z)$ of the intermediate object.
 See where it pierces the final object.
 Texture that intersection point using the texture of the corresponding intermediate point (x,y,z). - 2.
 Take the surface normal $\mathbf{n'}(x,y,z)$ of the final object.
-See where it pierces the intermediate object.
-Texture point (x,y,z) using the texture of the pierced intermediate point. - 3.
+See where it best matches the surface normal of the intermediate object.
+Texture point (x,y,z) using the texture of the matching intermediate point. - 3.
 Take a line from a point (x,y,z) on the surface of the final object to the center of the intermediate object.
 See where this line pierces the intermediate object.
 Texture point (x,y,z) using the texture of the pierced intermediate point.